-Constantine Verevis is the author of Film Remakes (Edinburgh UP, 2006), co-author of Australian Film Theory and Criticism, Vol. I: Critical Positions (Intellect, 2013), and co-editor of Second Takes: Critical Approaches to the Film Sequel (State U of New York P, 2010), After Taste: Cultural Value and the Moving Image (Routledge, 2012), Film Trilogies: New Critical Approaches (Palgrave Macmillan, 2012), Film Remakes, Adaptations and Fan Productions: Remake-Remodel (Palgrave Macmillan, 2012), B Is For Bad Cinema: Aesthetics, Politics and Cultural Value (State U of New York P, 2014), US Independent Film After 1989: Possible Films (Edinburgh UP, 2015), Transnational Television Remakes (Routledge, 2016), Transnational Film Remakes (Edinburgh UP, 2017) and Australian Film Theory and Criticism, Vol. 3: Documents (Intellect, forthcoming 2017).
+Constantine Verevis is the author of Film Remakes (Edinburgh UP, 2006), co-author of Australian Film Theory and Criticism, Vol. I: Critical Positions (Intellect, 2013), and co-editor of Second Takes: Critical Approaches to the Film Sequel (State U of New York P, 2010), After Taste: Cultural Value and the Moving Image (Routledge, 2012), Film Trilogies: New Critical Approaches (Palgrave Macmillan, 2012), Film Remakes, Adaptations and Fan Productions: Remake-Remodel (Palgrave Macmillan, 2012), B Is For Bad Cinema: Aesthetics, Politics and Cultural Value (State U of New York P, 2014), US Independent Film After 1989: Possible Films (Edinburgh UP, 2015), Transnational Television Remakes (Routledge, 2016), Transnational Film Remakes (Edinburgh UP, 2017) and Australian Film Theory and Criticism, Vol. 3: Documents (Intellect, 2018).

 “[Film Remakes is] a fine work of scholarship, [it] promises to change the way we think about the phenomenon of the remake, and indeed about films, culture and intertextuality.
 The is the most authoritative, subtle and complex work on the cinematic remake that I have encountered.” —Prof. Lesley Stern (U of California, San Diego)